ksylva/WikiExtractorG6_2021/README.md

 **Technologies used**

 - Git - The distributed version control system used.
-- IntelliJ IDEA - The IDE mainly used by our crew.
+- IntelliJ IDEA + Python plugin - The IDE mainly used by our crew.
 - Beautifulsoup - The Python-based HTML parser.
 - unitTest - The unit test framework used.
 - Pandas - python Librarie.
-- genMyModel - UML editors.
 - Word - The document editor used to create specifications.

 **Authors**